-In August 2019, the Agriculture and Agri-Food Minister, the Honourable Marie-Claude Bibeau, announced that \$1.75 billion would be provided to compensate Canadian dairy farmers for impacts of CETA and CPTPP.
-Of this amount, \$345 million was made available in the 2019-2020 fiscal year through direct payments to more than 10,000 Canadian eligible dairy producers with a valid dairy quota license registered with a provincial milk marketing board as of October 31 each year.
-AAFC mandated the CDC to administer the Dairy Direct Payment Program since the CDC works closely with the provincial milk marketing boards and has the expertise to deliver this program.
+The Dairy Direct Payment Program (DDPP) provided compensation to Canadian dairy farmers for impacts of CETA and CPTPP.
+Funds amounting to \$468 million were made available in the 2022-2023 fiscal year through direct payments to more than 10,000 Canadian eligible dairy producers with a valid dairy quota license registered with a provincial milk marketing board as of October 31 each year.
+AAFC mandated the CDC to administer the DDPP since the CDC works closely with the provincial milk marketing boards and has the expertise to deliver this program.
 Since 2019, the CDC has worked closely with Agriculture and Agri-Food Canada and provincial milk boards to ensure efficient and timely delivery of payments to producers under this program.
-The program is scheduled to end in 2022-2023.

-At the end of fiscal year 2021-2022, 96% of eligible dairy producers in Canada had registered and received their payment and 98% (\$460.3 million) of the funds had been disbursed.
-This compares to 96% of producers and 98% (\$459.4 million) of funds in 2020-2021.
+At the end of fiscal year 2022-2023, 96% of eligible dairy producers in Canada had registered and received their payment and 98% (\$459.0 million) of the funds had been disbursed.
+This compares to 96% of producers and 98% (\$460.3 million) of funds in 2021-2022.